profSeeger/QGIS-Tableau-Workshops/docs/qgis/agenda.md

 ### 1:00 – 1:45 | Symbology Deep Dive
 - Styling points, lines, polygons
 - Classification and color ramps
-- Refining the Iowa map
+- Refining the Iowa or US map

 ### 1:45 – 2:15 | Working with Attribute Tables
 - Sorting and filtering